 Calculator for freehold transactions or assigned leases

-This calculator (land and property section) will help you work out how much SDLT you may need to pay when you:
+This SDLT calculator will help you work out how much you may need to pay when you:

 - buy or transfer freehold land or property

 - the effective date of your purchase - this is usually the date of completion